hongmaoxiao/zx_source/README.md

 ))
 ```

-If the executed program returns a non-zero exit code,
-`ProcessOutput` will be thrown.
+If executed program returns non-zero exit code, `ProcessOutput` will be thrown.

 ```js
 try {